For the 2017-18 season.

 For a five ounce maximum weight, you will likely need to add 2 or 3 ounces of weight to the car.
 But where on the car do you add the weight?

 Add weight towards the rear of the car.

 Tests show that best performance is achieved on most tracks when the weight is added towards the rear of the car.
-This can be overdone, but a simple test to make sure the car is properly weighted is to balance the finished car on a Balance Stand.
+This can be overdone, but a simple test to make sure the car is properly weighted is to balance the finished car on a COG Stand.
 The car should balance about 1 inch in front of the rear axle.

 Does the type of weight matter?
 The maximum weight can be achieved with